oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

-(the Envoy proxy) no longer redirects network traffic to the current pod's localhost interface, but instead directly forwards it to the network interface associated with the pod's IP.
-This means that the operator does not need to create additional localhost network channels on each WebLogic pod except to enable readiness probe.
+(the Envoy proxy) no longer redirects network traffic to the current pod's localhost interface, but instead directly forwards it to the network interface associated with the pod's IP address.
+This means that the operator does not need to create additional localhost network channels on each WebLogic pod except to enable the readiness probe.

 To learn more about changes to Istio networking beginning with Istio 1.10, see [Upcoming networking changes in Istio 1.10](https://istio.io/latest/blog/2021/upcoming-networking-changes/).